gabr0236/Wheel-of-Fortune/README.md

 * NFR_8 - The minSdkVersion should be 24

 ## Get Started
 To get started simply run the app.
-Sometimes a rebuild/clean/invalidate cache is required before running the app is possible.
+Sometimes a rebuild/clean/invalidate cache is required before running the app.

 ### Hidden features:
-1. Player wont be able to get the same random category and word in one session, except if all categories and words have been in play.
+1. Player wont be able to get the same random category and word in one play session, except if all categories and words have been in played.
 2. edit_text_letter (text input field) only accepts a single character from the alphabet.
 The text input is not case sensitive.

 ## License
 Copyright 2021 Gabriel Rosenzweig Haugbøl